 Vitamin B12 interacts with folate and vitamin B6.
 Together, these vitamins help the body to build up its own protein.
 B12 is essential for the formation of red blood cells and a healthy nervous system.
-Vitamin B12 is found in animal foods including eggs, cheese and milk.
+It’s mainly found in animal foods, including eggs, cheese and milk.

 Children may show signs of a B12 deficiency more rapidly than adults.
-Deficiency may lead to loss of energy and appetite and failure to thrive and, if not corrected quickly, it can lead to permanent damage.
-Recommendations for the amount of vitamin B12 needed in fortified foods or as a supplement vary.
-As a sensible measure, The Vegan Society recommends that young children aged 1-4 years have about 1.5 micrograms a day from fortified foods and a supplement of 3 micrograms a day.
-There are no children’s vitamin supplements available which provide this amount.
-However, a children’s dose of the Vegan Society supplement VEG1 (half a tablet) would provide 12.5 micrograms a day, which is still a safe dose.
+Deficiency may lead to a loss of energy and appetite and failure to thrive and, if not corrected quickly, it can lead to permanent damage.
+Currently recommendations for the amount of vitamin B12 needed in fortified foods, or as a supplement, vary.
+Speak to a Health Care Professional to see if your child needs a supplement, alongside the fortified foods you’re offering.

-Foods that may be fortified with vitamin B12 include:
+Foods that are often fortified with vitamin B12, include:

-- baby and breakfast cereals, soya yoghurts, and non-dairy milks such as soya, oat and almond (300-400ml of fortified unsweetened milk alternatives will provide adequate vitamin B12 (about 1.5 micrograms a day))
+- soya yoghurts, and non-dairy milks such as soya, oat and almond (300-400ml of fortified unsweetened milk alternatives will provide adequate vitamin B12 (about 1.5 micrograms a day))

-Parents or guardians should consult a GP if they are worried that their child may have vitamin B12 deficiency.
+It’s always best to speak to your GP if you’re worried that your child may have a vitamin B12 deficiency.

 Iodine is essential for the production of the hormone thyroxine, which affects the function of the thyroid gland.
-It is used to regulate the body’s metabolism, and affects the heart rate, body temperature and how the body uses energy from food.
-It is also important for brain development.
-Children aged 1-4 years need about 80 micrograms of iodine a day.
-Too much iodine can be harmful and parents or guardians should take advice before giving 1-4 year olds supplements or fortified foods that will provide more than 200 micrograms of iodine a day.
+It’s used to regulate the body’s metabolism, and affects the heart rate, body temperature and how the body uses energy from food.
+It’s also important for brain development.

-Research in the UK has shown that organic milk has a 35-40% lower iodine content than conventional milk.
 Soya milk is rarely fortified with iodine (check the label) and therefore will not replace the iodine in cows’ milk.
-Vegetarians and particularly vegans are at risk of iodine deficiency as they do not eat rich iodine sources (fish and/or dairy products).
+Vegetarians and particularly vegans are at risk of iodine deficiency as they don’t eat rich iodine sources (fish and/or dairy products).